dataiap/dataiap/day2/README.md

 <img src="ex2_line1.png" width="700" />

 Only after we've verified that the small donations were the major contributors, is it safe to zoom in on the graph!
+Use the ranges in the previous exercise.

 <img src="ex2_line2.png" width="700" />

-## Exercise 3:
+## Exercise 3: Scatter plots

 Scatter plot of re-attribution by spouses for all candidates.
 Find all re-attribution by spouses data points for each candidate and plot them on a scatter plot.
 The x-axis is the donation date and the y-axis is the donation amount.